wolf3213/Projekt-Astrolensing/README.md

 # Projekt-Astrolensing
 Important files with description:<br/>
 Main-obivous one<br/>
-Curve-Ploting & Discarding Errors & Plotting<br/>
+Curve-Storing Data & Discarding Errors & Plotting<br/>
 Parser-Reading from file<br/>
 Predictor- ?? not sure & mean for the discraded one<br/>